Portland Public School ATTENDANCE POLICY

-- Call or email the attendance office
+- Call or email the attendance office within 3 days.

 At Lincoln High School attendance is extremely important.
 Research shows that regular attendance has a direct correlation to a child’s academic success.
 Students need to be in every class every day to benefit from the teacher’s instruction, the interaction with peers and the exchange of ideas that leads to a more in-depth understanding of content.
 The intent of Lincoln High School’s attendance policy is to encourage consistent attendance from each student so that can meet their academic potential.